HR 1:“What if we train employees and they leave?”

 But what if you invest and they go elsewhere?
 To a (yikes!) competitor?

-In short, educational initiatives need to be part of a business’ staff retention strategy and wholly aligned with its growth ambitions.
+In short, educational initiatives and instructor-led training software needs to be part of a business’ staff retention strategy and wholly aligned with its growth ambitions.

 Let’s consider the differences between training and development, and how both can have a positive impact on staff, customers, and a company’s overall growth.

 Training and development have long been placed together as a single phenomenon.
 However, there's a big misconception in need of clarification – they aren’t one and the same thing.

 In a nutshell, employee training is generally a short term, company-focused necessity; while development is more about putting measures in place to realize an individual employee’s longer term ambitions.

 For example, training tends to be task-focused – such as how to use a particular piece of software; or a refresher on how to handle call escalation.